The Stewardship Team

-Kristen Meistrell is Stewardship Specialist—South Region for New Jersey Audubon and works closely with the Stewardship team on habitat management and restoration.
+Kristen Meistrell is Stewardship Project Coordinator—South Region for New Jersey Audubon and works closely with the Stewardship team on habitat management and restoration.
 She participates in a variety of projects on both private and public lands, working to create healthier ecosystems while also restoring and managing habitats for native wildlife and plants.